AmyPhung/robo_dodgeball/system_architecture.md

+---
+layout: page
+title: System Architecture
+subtitle: A detailed look at the major components of the project
+---

 ## System Overview  (What are the major components to your system and how do they fit together?)
 At a super high level - we use ROS, neato simulator, gazebo, written in python, launch files, etc.
 Our system is broken into several categories, that each are made up of smaller parts: